KillzXGaming/Mario-Kart-8-Blender-Path-XML-Exporter/README.md

 **Todo**

+- Link object paths with Rays api somehow?
+IDs need to be from those mk8 objects.
+- Clean up code alot.
+It's really messy and i can shorten it more.
 - Create a good enough object to repesent enemy paths
-- Export object path via key frame data
+- ~~Export object path via key frame data~~
 - Viewable intro camera (possbily export off of keyframes too
 - Override ID system with UI (For more than 2 groups to branch out to)